 O’Connor is proud to have introduced legislation establishing an HIV/AIDS Commission, worked cooperatively to create an Assessment Appeal Assistance Program, sponsored legislation to end parking meter enforcement after 6 PM, and launched “Corey’s Crew," consisting of volunteers who troubleshoot, clean lots, help senior citizens, and assist at community events.
 As Chair of City Council’s Committee on Urban Recreation, O’Connor has toured almost every city park and visited dozens of Recreation and Senior Centers.

 A graduate of Central Catholic High School, Corey became the youngest varsity sport coach in the history of the WPIAL at age 20.
 He earned his Bachelors Degree in Elementary Education from Duquesne University.
 The Councilman was a Squirrel Hill Little League baseball coach for ten years and was twice honored as Coach of the Year.
-A regular participant with the city’s Redd Up Team, O’Connor also serves on several boards and commissions including, the Stadium Authority, Children’s Home of Pittsburgh and the Lemieux Family Center, Holocaust Center, First Tee of Pittsburgh, VisitPgh, Addison Behavioral Health, and the Cancer Caring Center.
+A regular participant with the city’s Redd Up Team, O’Connor also serves on several boards and commissions, including the Allegheny County Sanitary Authority (ALCOSAN), Children’s Home of Pittsburgh and the Lemieux Family Center, Holocaust Center, First Tee of Pittsburgh, VisitPgh, Addison Behavioral Health, and the Cancer Caring Center.

 Corey, now 29, is the youngest of Pittsburgh’s late Mayor Bob O’Connor and Judy O’Connor’s three children.
 He and his wife, Katie Stohlberg O’Connor, reside in Swisshelm Park The O’Connor family honors Bob O’Connor’s legacy of public service by hosting the annual “Bob O’Connor Cookie Cruise” that raises funds for local charities.